 Always wanted to have a container garden in your backyard?
 Don’t have any planter ideas to get you started?

 Container gardens are becoming more and more popular amongst homeowners.
-That’s because they require less work than traditional gardens but look just as good, if not better!
+According to the University of Illinois, their popularity comes down to how flexible, low-maintenance, and space-saving they are, while they look just as good, if not better, than regular backyard gardens!

-This topic prompted me to find some beautiful container garden ideas for you to try!
+This topic prompted me to find some beautiful container gardens for you to try!
 We all need a little bit of greenery and freshness in our lives!
 Let’s get started!

 - 1 Make A Recycled Hanging Planter